This is the only guide you’ll ever need for Porter’s Five Forces with guides, examples and more…

-Porter's Five Forces is a framework to analyse the potential portability of a marketplace.
-It was invented by Michael Porter in 1979 and has been used consistency by thousands of companies across the world since originally being published.
+Porter’s Five Forces is a framework to analyse the potential profitability of a marketplace.
+It was invented by Michael Porter in 1979 and has been used consistently by thousands of companies across the world since originally being published.

 Five Forces looks at five key areas in a market that impact your price and profitability.
 The forces analysed are:

 - Threat of Substitutes

 - Threat of New Entrants

 - Competitive Rivalry

 Each of the above is rated High, Medium or Low.
 Ideally, you want all forces to be low.
 This gives you the most flexibility and control.
 If every force is high, you have some issues and need to take action in order to improve your position and profitability.

 In this guide we’ll answer the common questions about Five Forces, look at how to create a Five Forces model for your business, provide a video on the process, cite examples, and look at how some people extend to a sixth force.
 It’s the ultimate way to understand the profitability of your marketplace.

 This is the best place to start if you’re new to Five Forces and haven’t heard of the model before.
 It’s a great introduction article that covers all the common questions and topics around Five Forces to get you up to speed before you begin to perform the analysis on your own company.
 The resource covers:

 - Example structure and diagram